-Every student must complete a minimum of 600 hours of practical work before graduation.
+Every student must complete a minimum of 600 hours of practical experience before graduation.
 The nature of the work should form an integral part of a student’s education and career development.
 It, therefore, must contain a good measure of responsibility (e.g., management of programs, systems, equipment, personnel or finances), sound judgment and effective communication and be supportive of the professional career of the student after graduation.
-Work in many facets of industry, government or public service would be acceptable for this requirement.
+Work in many facets of industry, government or public service are acceptable for this requirement.

-Practical experience certificate forms may be obtained from the Registrar’s website and shall be signed by the employer or supervisor.
-Students should return completed forms to their departmental counsellor’s office.
-The satisfaction or non-satisfaction of this requirement for graduation will be indicated on the student’s grade report in the fourth year winter session as a grade of CR (Credit) or NCR (No Credit).
+Experiences done outside of the ECC programs require the completion of the practical experience certificate form(s).
+This form may be obtained from the Registrar’s website and must be signed by the employer or supervisor.
+Students should return completed forms to their departmental undergraduate office.
+The satisfaction or non-satisfaction of this requirement for graduation will be indicated on the student’s grade report in the fourth-year winter session as a grade of CR (Credit) or NCR (No Credit).

-The Professional Engineers of Ontario (PEO) may allow pre-graduation experience to count towards 12 months of the four-year “engineering experience” required for eligibility for the P.Eng. designation.
-For further information visit the PEO website www.peo.on.ca.
-Please note that the records required by the PEO are separate and distinct from the 600 hours practical experience required for completion of a degree program in the Faculty of Applied Science and Engineering.
+The Professional Engineers of Ontario (PEO) may allow pre-graduation experience to count towards 12 months of the four-year “engineering experience” required for eligibility for the PEng designation.
+For further information, visit the PEO website.
+Please note that the records required by the PEO are separate and distinct from the 600 hours practical experience required for completion of a degree program in the Faculty of Applied Science & Engineering.

-Our purpose is to help engineering undergraduates build professional-level communication skills.
-Our faculty are integrated in courses across the curriculum from first to fourth year.
-Additionally, we facilitate one-to-one tutoring, offer elective courses (part of the Certificate in Communication) and workshops.
+The purpose of the Engineering Communication Program (ECP) is to help engineering undergraduates build professional-level, discipline-specific communication skills.
+The ECP instructors are integrated into engineering courses across the curriculum in every program, from first to fourth year.
+Additionally, they facilitate one-to-one tutoring, offer elective courses (part of the Certificate in Communication) and workshops.

-We create practices, programs and partnerships that enable engineering undergrads to become confident and effective communicators who will become leaders in their fields.
-For more information, visit us online.
+The ECP create practices, programs and partnerships that enable engineering undergraduate students to become confident and effective communicators who will become leaders in their fields.
+For more information, visit the ECP website.

 The Jeffrey Skoll BASc/MBA program provides University of Toronto engineering students with the opportunity to pursue a Master of Business Administration (MBA) degree at the Rotman School of Management immediately after completion of their BASc.
 This program is unique in Canada.
 Students admitted into the program will be considered for a Skoll scholarship to partially offset the Rotman MBA tuition.